 - Paragraph: these fields are designed to be answered in the form of a sentence or paragraph.
 Common uses include: assessment questions or open-ended essay-style questions, requesting links to work samples

-- Short Answer: limited to 128 characters, short answer fields are best-suited for cases where multiple-choice options might be too lengthy or where you would like a concise, free response.
+- Short text: limited to 128 characters, short answer fields are best-suited for cases where multiple-choice options might be too lengthy or where you would like a concise, free response.
 Uses could include: “What is your strongest skill?”, “What is your favorite movie?”, “Describe yourself in 100 characters”.

 Candidate-provided fields will appear when you create the application form for a job.
 Set them to mandatory, optional or off per job as required.

-Viewing custom fields
+Reporting on custom fields